-When you're looking for the perfect cat/kitten to join your family, you may feel overwhelmed by the number of things you need to think about in order to make sure you are taking the best decision for you and your furry friend!
+When you're looking for the perfect cat or kitten to join your family, you may feel overwhelmed by the number of things you need to think about in order to make sure you are making the best decision for you and your furry friend!

-• Is your lifestyle suited to own a cat/kitten?
+• Is your lifestyle suited to owning a cat or kitten?

 Every cat breed may require a different lifestyle and approach to care.
-Depending on your home setup an indoor or an outdoor cat might not be suitable or your home might not be a safe environment.
+Depending on your home setup, an indoor or outdoor cat might not be suitable, or your home might not be a safe environment.
 Do you own another cat or animal?
-If in doubt or if you have any questions, please contact a local vet or your cats protection centre before adopting a cat or kitten.
+If in doubt or if you have any questions, please contact a local vet or your cat's protection center before adopting a cat or kitten.

 • Visit your new family member in their own home!

-A cat/kitten should always be seen its own home environment and a kitten should always be viewed with its mother.
+A cat or kitten should always be seen in its own home environment, and a kitten should always be viewed with its mother.

-• Consider rehoming a rescue centre cat first!
+• Consider rehoming a rescue center cat first!

-Before giving a cat a home, please consider searching local rescue centres to rehome an animal in need, there are thousands available!
+Before giving a cat a home, please consider searching local rescue centers to rehome an animal in need; there are thousands available!

-We have also prepared the below checklist of a few things you need to ask the breeder/seller about before agreeing to rehome your new furry friend.
-We hope this checklist makes it easier for you, so please go through each point with the breeder/seller before you proceed with any payment.
+We have also prepared the below checklist of a few things you need to ask the breeder or seller about before agreeing to rehome your new furry friend.
+We hope this checklist makes it easier for you, so please go through each point with the breeder or seller before you proceed with any payment.

 • Is the cat a legal breed in the U.K.?